Skip to main content

 • “The gameplay builds on a series of interconnected loops that encourage cooperation and planning.”

-• “Gameplay is very basic and feels clunky, even moving around hurts my eyes with the forced screen tearing.”
+• “The gameplay is very basic and feels clunky, even moving around hurts my eyes with the forced screen tearing.”

 • stability

-• “The solo developer has done an amazing job; the game runs great with no issues while playing.”
+• “Solo dev and the game runs great, had no issues while playing.”

 • “Ridiculously buggy to the point of game-breaking and still dreadfully unpolished.”